 Image optimization involves adjusting image size, format, and metadata to improve load times and search engine visibility without compromising quality.

-- Compress images to reduce file size while maintaining quality.
+If you want to optimize images, you can start by compressing images to reduce file size while maintaining quality.
 Tools like TinyPNG or built-in CMS compression features can help.

 7. Mobile Friendliness

-Mobile-friendliness refers to how well your website performs on mobile devices, ensuring it is responsive and easy to navigate on smaller screens.
+Mobile friendliness refers to how well your website performs on mobile devices, ensuring it is responsive and easy to navigate on smaller screens.

 - Use tools like Google’s Mobile-Friendly Test to identify and resolve usability issues.